EmonE47/Numerical_Methods/README.md

 <body>

-These are some common methods to solve systems of linear equations, of the form Ax = b, where A is the matrix of coefficients, x is the vector of unknowns, and b is the constant vector.
+These are some common methods to solve systems of linear equations, of the form Ax = b, where A is the matrix of coefficients, x is the vector of unknowns, and b is the constant vector.<br>

+a.
+Jacobi iterative method <br>
       3x + y = 9
             x + 4y = 12
         </p>
         <p><strong>How It Works:</strong></p>